ysoftwareab/yplatform/doc/working-with-git-pr.md

 A reviewer is required to act on the Pull Request only after the automated checks pass.

+## The pull request hack

+[If the pull request comes from an external collaborator, consider giving them commit access to the repository.](https://felixge.de/2013/03/11/the-pull-request-hack/).

+Code inevitably dies, but you're increasing the chances that it might actually survive longer and evolve healthier than you expect.

 ## References

 **MUST** read: